5 Common Discounts for Personal Lines PoliciesJune 4, 2020

 Things like getting married, having children, and owning a home are indicators of greater life responsibilities and actuarials show that these factors have a relationship to a more cautious approach to life and safer driving.
 So, some companies have used homeowner status as another policy discount.

 5. Association Discount

 Both regional and national associations oftentimes seek to provide additional benefits to their membership by partnering with companies to establish discounts that can be obtained by becoming a member of the association.
 Most people are aware of discount programs such as those that are available at hotels for AAA members.

 The same is sometimes available with insurance companies.
 If you happen to be a member of an organization affiliated with an insurance company, it can lead to some premium discounts.
 In other cases, the premium discount can sometimes equal or exceed the cost of the membership to the association.
 In these cases, you might consider joining the association and receiving its other member benefits, the cost of which will be offset by your insurance policy discount.

-These common discounts for personal lines policies are just the tip of the iceberg.
+Bundling multiple insurance policies often makes sense, but these common discounts for personal lines policies are just the tip of the iceberg.
 Each insurance company has its own pricing structures and discounts available and no two companies are exactly the same.
 Some insurance companies will use catchy marketing slogans to convince consumers that they are checking, and re-checking, for every available discount.

 The truth is, an experienced and thorough independent insurance agent will have multiple insurance companies from which to acquire quotes and they will be able to make sure that all of the discounts have been applied within each company’s rating system so that the quotes that follow will be able to be compared on the basis of both coverage and price.